 If you’re interested in working on a project with me…show more

 …you should come talk to me about your background and your interests.
 I have a few ideas for projects that would be suitable for undergraduates; you can check them out here.
 And if you have a different topic you’re interested in, let me know!
-Note: I am not taking research students during Fall 2022.show less
+Note: I am not taking research students during the 2023-2024 school year.show less

 If you’re interested in geometric group theory…show more

 …you should come talk to me!
 I’ll probably recommend some reading.

 - Office Hours with a Geometric Group Theorist, edited by Matt Clay and Dan Margalit, is an excellent introduction to key ideas and research areas, and is written in an informal and friendly style, and includes many references for further reading and possible projects.